Marazia/Tati/articlessumm.md

       - multivariate
       - univariate

+Normalization

+Diversity analysis
+The diversity of the microbiome is an important indicator of the good or bad conditions of the ecosystem, with larger microbiome diversity being usually associated to better health status

 ##Skin conditions related to the microbiome
 Chronic inflammatory skin conditions such as psoriasis, atopic dermatitis, acne and chronic skin ulcers have been associated to cutaneous microbiome changes.